Cherreads

 Bi Hua raised his gaze to the sky.

 He opened his palm.
-Shu Shu placed a small seed in it, found beneath her pillow that morning.
+Shu Shu placed a small seed inside, found beneath her pillow that morning.

-He crushed the seed gently between his fingers and closed his eyes, as though reading an unseen script.
+He crushed the seed gently between his fingers, eyes closed, as though reading an invisible text written in the vibrations of the soil.

 "Write your name upon the earth."

-She closed her eyes and prepared to merge her spirit into his —until Wu Xin's voice thundered across the courtyard:
+She closed her eyes, preparing to merge her spirit into the earth — until Wu Xin's voice thundered across the courtyard:

 "Huo Feng!"

-She froze, eyes snapping open.Her cheeks flushed with mock annoyance.
+She froze, eyes snapping open, cheeks flushed with mock annoyance.

 "Fine, fine!
 The hard path it is."

-She sat cross-legged, hugging her knees, puffing her cheeks like a sulking child.Then she peeked up, curious as ever.
+She sat cross-legged, hugging her knees, puffing her cheeks like a sulking child, yet eyes twinkling with curiosity.

 "But what about Suo?
 Why doesn't he have to write his name?"